A Light-Cone Approach to Higher-Order Cosmological Observables

 \section{Summary and Conclusions}

-In this manuscript we have developed a second-order cosmological perturbation theory adapted to the observer past light-cone, extending previous first-order results \cite{Fanizza:2020xtv}.
-Starting from a homogeneous and isotropic background in the Geodesic Light-Cone (GLC) coordinates, we have constructed general perturbations and analyzed their gauge transformation properties.
-The corresponding GLC gauge fixing conditions have been derived at second order, both in terms of light-cone perturbations and within standard perturbation theory.
+In this manuscript, we have developed a second-order cosmological perturbation theory adapted to the observer past light-cone, extending previous first-order results \cite{Fanizza:2020xtv}.
+Starting from a homogeneous and isotropic background in the Geodesic Light-Cone (GLC) coordinates, we have constructed general perturbations and analyzed their gauge-transformation properties.
+The corresponding GLC gauge-fixing conditions have been derived at second order, both in terms of light-cone perturbations and within standard perturbation theory.
 In particular, following \cite{Fanizza:2020xtv}, the standard counterpart of the GLC gauge has been dubbed Observational Synchronous Gauge (OSG).

 Within the GLC gauge, the past light-cone coincides with the background one, and observables are factorized in terms of products of perturbations evaluated at the source and observer positions.
-Consequently, light-like cosmological observables expressed in the GLC gauge. or in the OSG one, are manifestly bi-scalar (as already stated in \cite{Biern:2016kys}) and depend solely on local metric perturbations.
+Consequently, light-like cosmological observables expressed in the GLC gauge, or in the OSG one, are manifestly bi-scalar (as already stated in \cite{Biern:2016kys}) and depend solely on local metric perturbations.
 When rewritten in terms of gauge-invariant Bardeen variables, the usual integrated effects such as gravitational lensing, the ISW effect and the Shapiro time-delay naturally emerge.
-This provides a systematic and gauge-invariant framework to compute cosmological observables to non-linear order using the exact relations of \cite{Gasperini:2011us,Fanizza:2013doa} and the gauge transformations connecting the GLC gauge to the Poisson Gauge (PG).
+This provides a systematic and gauge-invariant framework to compute cosmological observables to non-linear orders using the exact relations of \cite{Gasperini:2011us,Fanizza:2013doa} and the gauge transformations connecting the GLC gauge to the Poisson Gauge (PG).